EmpChan/Graduate-Project/Capstone Design/Team Information.md

 - Student ID : 2020039007
 - Major : The Department of Computer Science

-- Name : Park Chanhyeok
+- Name : Park Chanhyuk
 - Student ID : 2020039066
 - Major : The Department of Computer Science